-170. 1998 witnessed particularly significant developments in this area beginning with the transformation of the Department of Humanitarian Affairs into the Office for the Coordination of Humanitarian Affairs with a renewed focus on its core functions of coordination, policy development and advocacy.
-The year also saw a strengthening of the Inter-Agency Standing Committee, the Executive Committee on Humanitarian Affairs and the Executive Committee on Peace and Security mechanisms for coordination.
-UNHCR participated in the first humanitarian segment of the Economic and Social Council in July 1998, which proved a first step in bringing successful together the intergovernmental and inter-agency processes.
+170. 1998 witnessed particularly significant developments in this area beginning with the transformation of the Department of Humanitarian Affairs into the Office for the Coordination of Humanitarian Affairs (OCHA) with a renewed focus on its core functions of coordination, policy development and advocacy.
+The year also saw a strengthening of the Inter-Agency Standing Committee (IASC), the Executive Committee on Humanitarian Affairs (ECHA) and the Executive Committee on Peace and Security (ECPS) mechanisms for coordination.
+UNHCR participated in the first Humanitarian Segment of ECOSOC in July 1998 which proved a successful first step in bringing together the inter-governmental process with the inter-agency one.

-171. The Inter-Agency Standing Committee mechanism became more effective through increased informal consultations on issues such as humanitarian coordination arrangements and plans of action concerning specific complex emergencies.
-In addition, a series of reference groups, task forces and sub-working groups were established to focus on issues including improving the Consolidated Appeals Process, field practices and an inter-agency training module for situations involving internally displaced persons, the humanitarian impact of sanctions, small arms, gender and relief development linkages.
+171. The IASC mechanism became more effective through increased informal consultations on issues such as humanitarian coordination arrangements and plans of action concerning specific complex emergencies.
+In addition a series of reference groups, task forces and sub-working groups were established to focus on issues including improving the Consolidated Appeals Process (CAP), field practices concerning IDP situations, an inter-agency training module for IDP situations, the humanitarian impact of sanctions, small arms, gender and relief-development linkages.
 UNHCR was fully involved in both the consultations and the issue-focused groups.

-172. There was improvement in addressing matters of field coordination expeditiously owing to the increased consultation within the Inter-Agency Standing Committee process, as well as the smooth and regular functioning of both the Executive Committee on Humanitarian Affairs and the Executive Committee on Peace and Security.
+172. There was improvement in addressing matters of field coordination expeditiously due to the increased consultation within the IASC process as well as the smooth and regular functioning of both ECHA and ECPS.
 Concurrently joint needs assessment and contingency planning exercises were strengthened.

-173. While progress was made on the development of certain tools, such as a field practices manual, relevant to the issue of internally displaced persons, the whole area of operational responsibility still requires further clarification.
-It is hoped that the Inter-Agency Standing Committee mechanism will prove to be the appropriate forum to provide such guidance.
+173. While progress was made on the development of certain tools, such as a field practices manual, relevant to the issue of IDPs, the whole area of operational responsibility still requires further clarification.
+It is hoped that the IASC mechanism will prove to be the appropriate forum to provide such guidance.

-174. UNHCR continued to promote the issue of staff security and safety within the Administrative Committee on Coordination (ACC) and its subsidiary machinery and to coordinate training in this area through the Office of the United Nations Security Coordinator.
-At the initiative of UNHCR, ACC adopted two statements - both in 1998 underscoring the need to reinforce safety and security measures, particularly training, and the responsibilities of Member States to ensure the safety of United Nations and associated personnel.
-Together with UNICEF and WFP, a memorandum of understanding was signed with the United Nations Security Coordinator dealing with funding of security advisers posts.
+174. UNHCR continued to promote the issue of staff security and safety within the Administrative Committee on Coordination (ACC) and its subsidiary machinery, and to coordinate training in this area through the Office of the United Nations Security Coordinator (UNSECOORD).
+At the initiative of UNHCR, ACC adopted two statements - both in 1998- underscoring the need to reinforce safety and security measures, particularly training, and the responsibilities of Member States to ensure the safety of UN and associated personnel.
+Together with UNICEF and WFP, a MOU was signed with UNSECOORD dealing with funding of security advisers posts.

-175. In view of its importance, the Secretary-General's report on "The causes of conflict and the promotion of durable peace and sustainable development in Africa" (A/52/891) was discussed as the main theme for the fall session of ACC in 1998.
-UNHCR drew attention to five issues among those raised in the report, namely good governance, the development implications of voluntary return of refugees, the need to reconfirm respect for humanitarian and refugee law and principles, the "ladder of options" to address security concerns in refugee camps and settlements and the reintegration gap.
+175. In view of its importance, the Secretary-General's report on The Causes of Conflict and the Promotion of Durable Peace and Sustainable Development in Africa was discussed as the main theme for the Fall session of ACC in 1998.
+UNHCR drew attention to five issues among those raised in the report, namely good governance, the development implications of voluntary return of refugees, the need to reconfirm respect for humanitarian and refugee law and principles, the "ladder of options" to address security concerns in refugee camps and settlements, and the reintegration gap.

-176. During the reporting period, UNHCR actively participated in discussions held within ACC and its subsidiary bodies on the strategic framework for Afghanistan and related issues such as the generic guidelines.
-Also within those interagency coordination bodies, UNHCR has been following up on issues of system-wide importance, such as the Resident Coordinator System, the Common Country Assessment (CCA) and the United Nations Development Assistance Framework (UNDAF).
+176. During the reporting period, UNHCR actively participated in discussions held within ACC and its subsidiary bodies on the Strategic Framework for Afghanistan and related issues such as the Generic Guidelines.
+Also within those inter-agency coordination bodies, UNHCR has been following up on issues of system-wide importance, such as the Resident Coordinator System, the Common Country Assessment (CCA) and the United Nations Development Assistance Framework (UNDAF).